Kath Alcock paintings: 2

 Seed collection and propagation

 Collect seeds between October and February.
 Collect heads that are drying off and turning brown, mature seeds should fall off easily.
 Place the heads in a tray for a week to dry.
 Then rub the heads gently with your hands or a rubber bung to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Be careful as the seeds are very small.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From two collections, the seed viability were high, at 100%.
+Seed viability is usually high.
 Seeds are non-dormant, viable seed should germinate readily.

 |Location||No. of seeds|